-Test bank questions are available in a variety of formats, including Microsoft Word, text, PDF, and Respondus-compatible files.
+Test bank and chapter progress questions are available in a variety of formats, including Microsoft Word, text, PDF, and Respondus-compatible files.
 The CD also contains Investigations Manual answer forms and keys in Word, text, and PDF formats, and the electronic versions of textbook chapter Review and Critical Thinking Questions found in the textbook.

 The real-world case studies in the Applications section of the Investigations Manual allow the combination of manual and textbook to function as a full course.
 Many institutions offering the course during fall and spring semesters may choose to use the Introduction section of the Manual investigations with Current Climate Studies on the course website to expand on important concepts using current or recent weather data.

 Current Climate Studies are delivered on a weekly schedule.
 During fall and spring semesters, Current Climate Studies files accumulate in the "Archives" section of the course website as the semester progresses.
 "Current Climate Studies" activities for Chapter 13, 14, and 15, designed for use at any point during the course, are updated at the beginning of each fall semester and available year-round.
 Current Climate Studies answer keys and Respondus-compatible files will be posted to the faculty website on the same schedule.